NL33/electron-git/z-plans/comparing-changes-improvements.md

 -the work tree and temp folder are not properly being deleted -seems to happen just for newly added word docs.

+# Why its happening

+-if you add a word doc, and then compare against a version without that word doc, then it returns an error, because the code assumes there is a word doc in both folders to compare against

+# Diff Process

+-when window opens, get later version and earlier version -run diff of later v earlier (git.raw('diff', 'name-only') to get summary, and then git.raw('diff', 'word-diff') to get integrated diff)